MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 Install Anaconda (this may take 15-30mins)
 > bash Anaconda3-4.4.0-Linux-x86_64.sh -b

-Make sure the anaconda3 path is added to your `~/.bash_profile`
+Make sure the anaconda3 path is added to your `~/.bash_profile` (often this is automatically added by the installer, but make sure it ends up there), e.g. via:
 >echo export PATH="$HOME/anaconda3/bin:$PATH" >> ~/.bash_profile

 When it asks you to add Anaconda to your bash shell PATH, select **YES**.

 Check that Anaconda installed properly by running the command `python`.
-It's output should look something like:
+Its output should look something like:
 ```
 Python 3.6.0 |Anaconda 4.3.0 (64-bit)| (default, Dec 23 2016, 12:22:00)
 [GCC 4.4.7 20120313 (Red Hat 4.4.7-1)] on linux